pkgcore/pkgcore/doc/dev-notes/hacking.rst

 aware it does occur- especially if the var is referencing a large object (thus keeping it in memory).

-So... for loops leak, list comps leak, dependant on your except clause they can also leak.
+So... for loops leak, list comps leak, dependent on your except clause they can also leak.

 Do not go overboard with this though.
 If your function will exit soon